AaltoSciComp/scicomp-docs/training/scip/winter-kickstart-2025.rst

   * **11:45--12:00: Where to go from here and how to ask for help (Susanne Merz and Enrico Glerean)**

+    - :doc:`How to get help from us </help/>`
+    - :doc:`Skills map, our courses, CodeRefinery, CSC </training>`

   * **12:00--13:00: Lunch break (on your own)**

   * **13:00--16:00: Hands-on exercises with Triton HPC cluster**

     - Main room: Lobby and Generic questions (SM)
-    - Room 1: Hands-on with exercises from the morning, Slurm and Triton basics (RD)
+    - Room 1: Hands-on with exercises from the morning, Slurm and Triton basics (RD, EG)
     - Room 2: Connecting questions?
 (TP)
-    - Room 3: GPUs (ST)
+    - Room 3: GPUs and parallelization (ST)
-    - Room 4: Advanced parallelization
-    - Room 5: AI / LLMs (YT)
+    - Room 4: AI / LLMs (YT)
-    - Room 6: Speech2Text (TR)
+    - Room 5: Speech2Text (TR)

 Preparation
 -----------